chriscmendoza/Raindrops/README.md

               ==== Don't know the ID3 code APIC *"NullPointer Exception" (or something along those lines" *The Pause Button ONLY pauses the raindrops and cloud from moving.
 The Catcher still moves and it can still catch the raindrop if the raindrops is paused on the x axis of the catcher.
 The Score will still increase if the raindrop is caught even if the game is paused.
+*When the actual code is open, maximize the screen to view the FULL comments.